Challenging School Policies and Decisions

 -

-Building an LGBTQ student group can help LGBTQ students feel supported and empowered to make change on campus.
-Read our Building LGBTQ Community resource for tips to help guide your community-building journey.
+Building an LGBTQ+ and ally student group can help LGBTQ+ students feel supported and empowered to make changes on campus.
+Read our Building LGBTQ+ Community resource for tips to help guide your community-building journey.

-Go to community events, make friends with other LGBTQ students, and be involved with affinity groups.
+- Go to community events, make friends with other LGBTQ+ students, and join affinity groups.
 The more connected you are to the community, the bigger your voice becomes when you seek to improve your school.

-Focus on what your specific community needs – make sure your decisions to challenge school policy are based on issues that have been flagged by your diverse and intersectional LGBTQ student advocate team.
+- Focus on what your specific community needs.
+Make sure your decisions to challenge school policy are based on issues agreed upon by a group of LGBTQ+ students with varied backgrounds, experiences, and perspectives.

-Volunteering at your school or community LGBTQ or diversity center is a great way to see what programs, organizations, and services you can utilize or be involved in to help better your campus and QT community.
+- Volunteering at your school or community LGBTQ+ or support center is a great way to see what programs, organizations, and services you can utilize or be involved in to help better your campus and community.

-Strengthen your network of advocates by building coalitions with student organizations that may serve different communities but share your values.
+- Strengthen your network by building coalitions with student organizations that may serve different communities but share your values.

 FIND ALLIED FACULTY AND UNIVERSITY LEADERSHIP